Dracula707/galleryVilnius/README.md

 ![image-0](https://raw.githubusercontent.com/Dracula707/galleryVilnius/main/uploads/image0.webp)

 ## Admin
-to access admin you need to go to auth.php file and login with user, password "Admin" currenly doesn't have alot of features.
+to access admin you need to go to auth.php file and login with user, password "admin" currenly doesn't have alot of features.

 ## Credits